How Truly Natural Healing Actually Works

 and the body's resulting FAILURE to properly repair itself and, in due

-the building's trash problem.)
+the building's trash removal problem.)

 In contrast, acceptance of the widely held ASSUMPTION mentioned at